Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • No updates and improvements from the product community

-• Lock-in to custom developments
+• Lock-in to in-house developments

-Trap 5: The Process Skip
+Trap 5: Process skipping

-The Pattern: Structured evaluation is skipped - due to time pressure, overconfidence, or both.
+The pattern: Structured evaluation is skipped—due to time pressure, overconfidence, or both.

 The numbers speak for themselves: